michael-golfi/Hypercut/README.md

 ## Overview

-Hypercut is a tool for working with short read NGS data.
+Hypercut is a tool for k-mer counting, hashing, De Bruijn graph (DBG) construction and DBG compaction.

 Copyright (c) Johan Nyström-Persson 2018-2019.
 This is currently under development, and may not work properly.
 There are no guarantees.